tdevika/hush-android/Readme.md

      - Implement Theme switcher and Font switcher functionality
      - Show Progress and handle error and complete state of the app
  - [Learning]
+     - **Tried setting custom fonts from manifest and gradle properties but failed (Need to find solution for this)** -
  - [Referred] :